 How Long Does a Judgment Last

-How long a judgment is enforceable depends on the judgment type and classification.
-The timeline for a judgment also varies by the state jurisdiction that issued the judgment.
+How long a judgment is enforceable depends on its type and classification.
+The timeline also varies by the state jurisdiction that issued the court order.

 Different Types of Judgments and Classifications